mstefanwalker/store/README.md

 [stores:vars]
 username=<username of the store user to create on all servers>
-password=<password for the store user, ssh will be used for login>
+password=<password for the store user, keys will be used for ssh login>
 ```

 ### Locally Install Ansible